School of Lifespan Development and Educational Services

 - Questions in Anticipation of Licensure form

-- Evidence of current 4-Year Resident Educator or 5-Year Professional State of Ohio teaching license
+- Evidence of current Ohio teaching license, either four-year Resident Educator or five-year Professional

 Program Learning Outcomes